xuchen66/sphinx-emdocs/source/monitor-data-collection-in-the-fly.rst

 This will move all the raw files onto storage location, so local SSD never fills.

-4. ssh login GPU computer as you and su to "guest", and align movies
+4. ssh login GPU computer as you and su to "guest", make new folders and align movies

 .. code-block:: ruby